 None of us are happy to enter 2020 still asking you to be patient.
 But the good news is that we’ve now got ourselves (and you!) onto the launching pad.

-And what’s most exciting is that the “finish” line to fixing the basics isn’t really a finish line at all.
-It’s the starting line of a new race: the race toward a whole new generation of innovation and improvement in the Evernote experience.
-In some quiet corners of Evernote, the company has already started running that race, and the team is looking forward to sharing that work with everyone when the time is right.
+What's more, the "finish line" for repairing the fundamentals isn't actually a finish line at all.
+It's the start of a new race: the race to bring Evernote to a whole new level of innovation and development.
+Evernote has already begun running that race in some quiet parts of the firm, and the team is excited to share their progress with the rest of the world when the time comes.

 Evernote - FAQs